zyusuf88/WordPress-on-AWS-EC2/README.md

 ### Step 8: Access WordPress Webpage & Retrieve WordPress Credentials

 1. Navigate to the EC2 dashboard and click on **Instances**.
-2. Select your WordPress instance (`WordPress-Server`) and copy the public IPv4 address.
+2. Select your WordPress instance (`WordPress-EC2-Instance-01`) and copy the public IPv4 address.

 ![](images/Wordpress-page.png)